- About JCG

 The United Nations Convention on the Rights of a Child includes 54 articles that cover all aspects of a child’s life until the age of 18 and set out the civil, political, economic, social and cultural rights to which children everywhere are entitled.
 The convention was established to promote communication between governments, adults and children to ensure the best outcome for all.

-We have set up our student steering group and created our whole college charter based around the following six articles:
+We have recently reviewed our whole college charter and it is now based around the following five articles:

 Article 12 – Respect the views of the child.